-The start of school is a time for fresh beginnings and innovative ideas.
+As technology evolves, it's important to make time for fresh beginnings and innovative ideas.
 For some, this could include a new perspective on the devices that are becoming so ubiquitous in our lives -- mobile gadgets like smartphones, tablets, mp3 players, and eReaders.
-Schools around the country are struggling with how to deal with these gadgets -- embrace them and incorporate them into the learning process?
+Schools around the country are struggling with how to deal with these gadgets: is it better to embrace them and incorporate them into the learning process?
 Ban them and try to keep them out of schools?
 Or something in between?

 In the playlist below, I've gathered some videos about educators and schools who are welcoming the sea change that is mobile learning.
 I've also collected some tips and information to help you navigate these tricky waters.
 Will the 2013-14 school year be the one you start to go mobile in your classroom?